microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraCustomSecurityAttributeDefinition .md

 ### -UsePreDefinedValuesOnly

 Indicates whether only predefined values can be assigned to the custom security attribute.
 If set to false, free-form values are allowed.
+Can later be changed from true to false, but can't be changed from false to true.
+If type is set to Boolean, usePreDefinedValuesOnly can't be set to true.

 ```yaml
 Type: System.Boolean